 Green Industrial Policy in the Age of Rare Metals (GRIP-ARM)

-Two important trends underline the urgency of this research.
-Firstly, low and middle-income countries joining the race for industrialization are increasing demands for high-tech goods ranging from computers, mobile phones, and flat screens, as well as for low-carbon consumer products, such as energy- efficient cars, solar panels, wind turbines, and even lights – all of which constitute further pressures to accelerate the pace and breadth of natural resource exploitation.
-Secondly, growing demands for rare earths are currently suffering from a supply constraint given that China – the dominant market player in rare earths mining – has begun to impose export restrictions and reorient its mining policy to support domestic industrialization.
-The impending resource crunch creates
+Low and middle-income countries joining the race for industrialization are increasing demands for high-tech goods ranging from computers, mobile phones, and flat screens, as well as for low-carbon consumer products, such as energy-efficient cars, solar panels, wind turbines, and even lights – all of which constitute further pressures to accelerate the pace and breadth of natural resource exploitation.
+Moreover, growing demands for rare earths are currently suffering from a supply constraint given that China – the dominant market player in rare earths mining – has begun to impose export restrictions and reorient its mining policy to support domestic industrialization.
+The impending resource crunch creates incentives for mineral states to gain strategic and economic advantage.

-GRIP-ARM’s agenda is especially salient as several rare earth projects are being developed in Latin America, Africa and Asia to create an alternative supply chain outside China.
-By building an interdisciplinary scholarship on rare earths-based growth strategies, GRIP- ARM contributes to scholarship on innovations in non-traditional manufacturing sectors as key to long-run economic development (Nem Singh & Chen 2018; Ovadia & Wolf 2018; Peres 2013).
+GRIP-ARM’s agenda is especially salient as several rare earth projects are being developed in Latin America, Africa, and Asia to create an alternative supply chain outside China.
+By building an interdisciplinary scholarship on rare earths-based growth strategies, GRIP-ARM contributes to scholarship on innovations in non-traditional manufacturing sectors as key to long-run economic development.

 Another crucial element of the project is that it will create valuable knowledge for the Global Rare Earths Industry Association, which provides inputs on global efforts to create a secured, greener supply of critical raw materials.
 The study will add to knowledge on how developing countries can seek to build industrial capacity to extract in less environmentally destructive ways.
 In these ways, the research contributes to the urgent call of designing growth strategies compatible with ecological sustainability.